jrjones/blog.jrj.org/_posts/2005-01-16-table-selection-would-you-like-the-main-table.md

 ---
 layout: post
-title: Table Selection: "Would you like the main table?"
+title: "Table Selection: &quot;Would you like the main table?&quot;"
 date: 2005-01-16 20:33
 author: jrj
 comments: true